 Illustration contracts are essential.
 Be sure to review your contract carefully.
 There is a big difference between a license in an assignment of artwork.
 Know which one your contract contains.

-Assignments: In an assignment, the illustrator hands over the art work and any rights of ownership over to you for good.
+Assignments: In an assignment, the illustrator transfers the art work and any rights of ownership over to you for good.
 You, the author, will then have full ownership of the artwork and in the copyright, thereby allowing you to use the art whenever and however you please.
 This can also be termed as a “copyright transfer.”

 Licenses: In a license you are more or less renting the artwork from the illustrator.
 The illustrator retains full ownership and copyright to the art and gives you permission to use the art for a limited time and for a limited purpose.
 Once the license expires, you as the licensee can no longer use the art.